nais/doc/docs/persistence/kafka/manage_topics.md

 #### Maximum message size

 The `maxMessageBytes` configuration controls the largest record batch size allowed by Kafka.

-It has a default value of `1048588` (1 MiB).
+It has a default value of `1048588` (1 MiB) and a maximum value of `5242880` (5 MiB).

+!!! danger

     Generally speaking, Kafka is not designed to handle large messages.
-We recommend that you do not increase this value above the defaults, unless absolutely necessary.
+    **We recommend that you do not increase the `maxMessageBytes` value above the defaults, unless absolutely necessary.**

     To keep your Kafka messages below the size limit, do consider implementing strategies such as:

     - using an efficient serialization format such as Avro or Protobuf
     - using compression - set the `compression.type` configuration for your producer(s)
     - using patterns such as [claim-checks](https://developer.confluent.io/patterns/event-processing/claim-check/) or [splitting messages into multiple segments](https://developer.confluent.io/patterns/event-processing/event-chunking/)

     If you do increase the `maxMessageBytes` value, you will need to configure all your producers and consumers as well to accommodate this.

     For producers:

     - set `max.request.size` equal to `maxMessageBytes`

     For consumers:

     - set `max.partition.fetch.bytes` equal to `maxMessageBytes`

 #### Segment rolling

-The `segmentHours` configuration controls the period of time after which Kafka will force the log to roll even if the segment file isn't full to ensure that retention can delete or compact old data.
-This can be useful for GDPR purposes.
+Each topic partition is split into _segments_.
+The `segmentHours` configuration controls the period of time after which Kafka will commit the segment even if not full to ensure that retention can delete or compact old data.

+It has a default value of `168` (1 week) and a minimum value of `1` (1 hour).

+Setting this value lower can be useful for GDPR purposes where you need to compact or delete data more regularly than the default setting of 1 week.

 ### Data catalog metadata